Custom Module | Qntrl | Bridge | Online Help | Build your own module according to your needs in Qntrl

 How to Execute a Custom Module

-Step 1: Associate the Custom Module with the Bridge
+1. Associate the Custom Module with the Bridge

-To execute a custom module, it must first be associated with the bridge.
-Upon association, the custom module JAR will be uploaded to the target bridge.
-To associate the created custom module with the bridge:
+Before executing a custom module, it must first be associated with the target bridge.
+Upon association, the custom module's JAR file is automatically uploaded to the target bridge.

 2. Navigate to Advanced >> Bridge, then choose Bridge.